 Now, you are ready to move on to the second step of the process – Interpretation.
-There is one meaning the author had in mind when writing any book of the Bible.
-This is the interpretation we are looking for.
+The interpretation step asks the question, “what does it mean?”.
 In order to apply God’s Word appropriately, we must interpret it accurately.

 - You may have already made a note of this but it’s good to look again.
 What is Jesus referred to in verses 1-5?
 If you haven’t written this down in your notes, do so now.

 - Scripture interprets scripture.
 The best way to gain a deeper understanding of the meaning of a passage is to look up other related passages.
 Look up these references and note how they relate to what we read in John 1:1-5.